corrux/Backend-Coding-Challenge/README.md

 1. Code is disorganized and hard to follow.
 Inconsistent and arbitrary style. *1 pt*
 1. Anything else. *0 pts*

-### Bonus: up to 2 points:

-1. Able to identify matching CAN stream by coding scheme. *2 pts*
-1. Able to suggest a way to narrow down CAN stream to plausible matches. *1 pt*

 ## Submitting a solution

 You can fork this repo, but we don't recommend working on your fork directly.
 After all, anyone can see the forks and thus what you're working on.